SMSF Bitcoin Audit Guide

 - Seed phrases or other key material

-- Custody attestations (we are not a custodian)
+- Custody attestations (we do not act as a pooled custodian of fund Bitcoin)

 - Requests that would unnecessarily expand exposure of wallet security information beyond what is reasonably required